tangobreath/tangobreath.github.io/my-philosophy.md

 ## Accessible but challenging for all levels of dancers

-In my classes, I start with meditation, posture and sensitivity exercises, focusing on subtle core movement, communication and presence within the embrace.
-I then continue with exercises that slowly reveal more complex movements and concepts by adding to the subtle movements of the exercise.
+In our classes, We start with meditation, posture and sensitivity exercises, focusing on subtle core movement, communication and presence within the embrace.
+We then continue with exercises that slowly reveal more complex movements and concepts by adding to the subtle movements of the exercise.
 Beginners can continue working with what they understand, and more advanced dancers can explore the more difficult movements and concepts.
 All